-Travelling during off season meant that I was lucky to be able to avoid the hoards of tourists who seem to descend on Dubrovnik as soon as the thermometer hits the mid-teens.
+Travelling during off-season meant that I was lucky to be able to avoid the hoards of tourists who seem to descend on Dubrovnik as soon as the thermometer hits the mid-teens.
 On the flip side, though, it also meant that a lot of tourist-oriented activities and businesses just weren’t functioning.
 They were hibernating for winter.

-The one thing I really really wanted to do in Dubrovnik was go on a Game of Thrones tour.
+The one thing I really really wanted to do in Dubrovnik was to go on a Game of Thrones tour.
 I wanted to see all the locations, learn all the facts and hear all the inside scoop.
 There are loads of different companies in the area offering up the same sort of tour, so I sort of thought I’d get my pick of the bunch.

 I was wrong.